UTDATECPIRL/Winsor-McKoi/README.md

 * Install [Leap Motion for Unity](https://developer.leapmotion.com/unity#5436356)

 #### Machine Learning Component
-The Ml model takes the finger coordinates from the leap motion controller as input.
+The ML model takes the finger coordinates from the leap motion controller as input.
 A DTW algorithm is used to perform time series analysis on the incoming temporal sequence.
 The similarity percentage thus obtained is used to decide which gesture is being performed by the user in real time.
 * Install [Wekinator](http://www.wekinator.org/downloads/)

 #### Presence Detection Component: